-While many things about Jewish Family Services has changed in its 140 year history, it seems as though our mission has remained largely the same: to help support those in our community most in need.
-In its early years, the agency committed its resources to the resettlement of refugees, largely German and Eastern European Jews within our community.
+While many things about Jewish Family Services has changed in its 140-year history, our mission has remained largely the same: to help support those in our community most in need.
+In its early years, the agency committed its resources to the resettlement of refugees, largely German and Eastern European Jews, within our community.

-Celia Weinstock assumed responsibility of chairing the most important committee of the fledgling organization, the committee on Investigation and Relief and by 1914, Mrs. Weinstock had become the “superintendent” of the charities.
+Celia Weinstock assumed responsibility of chairing the most important committee of the fledgling organization, the Committee on Investigation and Relief.
+By 1914, Mrs. Weinstock had become the “superintendent.”
 She held this position and contributed her tireless efforts to its cause without salary until her death in 1938.

-Back at home over the last 25 years, we have focused back on growing programs to help our neighbors most in need.
-As our population aged, we were able to provide new activities and events for our seniors.
-While we continue to grow Jewish Family Services and look outside of our own community to others in need, we can’t help but reflect on what the next 100 years will bring.
+We continue to grow Jewish Family Services and look outside of our own community to reach others in need, and we can’t help but reflect on what the next 100 years will bring.
 Whatever may come, our mission and core remain the same: to help those most in need at home and abroad.